Reduce dropoffs

 All of these features involved working with 3rd party content providers; discovering one that aligned with company goals and cost parameters was the biggest challenge.

-The competitive analysis provided the incentive we need to convince leadership to provide the content.
+The competitive analysis provided the incentive we needed to convince leadership to provide the content.

 Results